 - The nomination letter should be included in your application.
 It should be signed by your chapter president, and be no more than 400 words explaining why your chapter is selecting you to participate in this program.

 - Must plan on serving in national or local chapter leadership over the coming year (2018-2019)

-- Friday, December 15 – What are Human Rights?
+- Friday, June 22 at 4 pm – What are Human Rights?
 History of the Declaration of Human Rights

-- February – Designing a Human Rights project; WFUNA
+- August – Designing a Human Rights project

-- March – Event planning and marketing 101
+- September – Event Planning and Marketing 101

-- April – Engaging Human Rights issues on the local level
+- October – Engaging Human Rights issues on the Local Level

-UNA-USA Emerging Leaders Program webinars will take place once a month on Fridays from 4 pm-5 pm, beginning December 2017-May 2018 (exact dates TBD).
-Program participants will be invited to present on their action plans/projects at the 2018 UNA-USA Leadership Summit.
+UNA-USA Emerging Leaders Program webinars will take place once a month on Fridays from 4 pm-5 pm, beginning June and ending inNovember 2018 (exact dates TBD).